Stuart D. Lee

-Stuart Dermot Lee (born 3 February 1966) is a British specialist in information technology at Oxford University Computing Services and a Reader in E-learning at Oxford University, but is best known for his scholarly books on J. R. R. Tolkien.
+Stuart Dermot Lee (born 3 February 1966) is a Professor of English Literature at Oxford University and a specialist in Old English, J. R. R. Tolkien, Fantasy Literature, War Poetry, and digital humanities.
+He is also a Reader in E-learning at Oxford University, and is best known for his scholarly books on J. R. R. Tolkien.
 He has written several plays, two of which won Oxford Playhouse new writing awards.

 Biography

 Lee was born in Dublin, Ireland.
 He was educated at Bancroft's School, Essex.
 He read English and Economics at the University of Keele.
 He gained an M.A. in English literature at King's College London, and gained his PhD in Old English literature there in 1992, with a thesis on "Judith, Esther, and the Maccabees".
 He then obtained a postgraduate certificate in Education.

 Lee briefly lectured at Royal Holloway and Bedford New College before moving to the University of Oxford, where he worked on the use of information technology for teaching.
 In 1996 he became Head of the Centre for Humanities Computing there.
-In 2001 he became head of the university's Learning Technologies Group, in 2005 director of computing systems and services for Oxford University Computing Services, and in 2012 Deputy CIO.
-He is also the University's Reader in Digital Libraries and eLearning, and a senior member of the Faculty of English where he lectures in Old English, Tolkien, and the poetry of the First World War.
+In 2001 he became head of the university's Learning Technologies Group, in 2005 director of computing systems and services for Oxford University Computing Services, and in 2012 Deputy CIO, and in 2024 as Interim CIO.

+He was made a Professor of English in 2024 having taught and researched for many years on Old English, Tolkien, and the poetry of the First World War.
+He led numerous crowd-sourcing and digitization projects around WW1 and WW2 all collected together at war.web.ox.ac.uk.
+He is also the University's Reader in Digital Libraries and eLearning.

 In 2004 he completed his first play The Ghosts May Laugh, set in the trenches of the First World War.
 This was produced in Oxford and Edinburgh.
 His other plays include The Attic, Dev's Army, Quiz Night at the Britannia, The Intricate Workings of a Sherbet Lemon, An Academic's Progress, and Leaf-mould.